soniaSherif/Project_2/README.md

 Submitted by: Sonia Sherif

-This web app: Allows people to play a game of guessing world flags
+This web app: Allows people to play a game of guessing world flags.

 Time spent: 6 hours spent in total